mckennapsean/dissertation/content/06-security.md

 ### Evaluation Results

-![
-  These are the final scores of a system usability survey of nine different users, both network analysts and managers.
-The average score of the dashboard is 75, above the average usability score of 68 [@sauro2011sus].
-](figures/bubble-net/sus.pdf){#fig:sus width="100%"}

 After coding each of the participants' comments, the following categories of tags were formed: desired task, that task's intended target in the dashboard,